Logo

 Security follows an enterprise-first, keyless design:

-- Per-user fixed-window rate limiting on the chat endpoint to protect AI capacity and control costs
+• Per-user fixed-window rate limiting on the chat endpoint, protecting model capacity against any single caller

 Streaming & User Experience

-- Multi-turn conversations are service-backed: the agent service owns the conversation state, and the client resumes it via a conversation identifier — no chat history stored in the browser
+• Multi-turn conversations are service-backed: history lives in the Responses API conversation store, and the client holds nothing but the current conversation identifier, echoing it on the next turn — no chat history in the browser

 Observability

-- OpenTelemetry instrumentation across the API, agent orchestration, and the indexing pipeline
+• OpenTelemetry instrumentation across the API, agent orchestration, and the indexing pipeline, with dedicated activity sources for agent runs and indexing cycles

-- Agent traces visible directly in the Azure AI Foundry portal, including tool invocations and token usage
+• Agent traces also visible directly in the Azure AI Foundry portal

 Infrastructure & CI/CD